ledgerloops/hubbie/README.md

-This may be fine for short-lived web pages that get refreshed soon enough, but for long-lived contexts such as [unhosted web apps](https://unhosted.org) or browser extensions, it's more useful to have a client object that represents multiple incarnations of a WebSocket, makes sure it opens a new incarnation when necessary, and always sends message to the latest incarnation.
+This may be fine for short-lived web pages that get refreshed soon enough, but for long-lived contexts such as [unhosted web apps](https://unhosted.org) or browser extensions, it's more useful to have a client object that represents multiple incarnations of a WebSocket, makes sure it opens a new incarnation when necessary, and always sends messages through the currently connected incarnation.

 ## What else?
-Hubbie:
+Hubbie can:
-* takes care of reconnecting clients when the server restarts
+* take care of reconnecting clients when the server restarts
-* queues up messages until they can be sent
+* queue up messages until they can be sent
-* can be used as one or multiple WebSocket clients
+* be used as one or multiple WebSocket clients
-* or as a hub for in-process messaging, which is nice when are testing your multi-agent messaging, or simulating a network
+* or act as a hub for in-process messaging, which is nice when are testing your multi-agent messaging, or simulating a network
+* WebRTC support is planned

 And when used in node, Hubbie can also:
-* be configured to act as one WebSocket server
+* be configured to act as one WebSocket server, handling a simple form of client auth through the URL path
 * register a TLS certificate registration for you, or run on localhost.
 * act as http cross-posting peer (useful to transparently optimize the communication when both sender and receiver are servers)